pentestbr/rogue-ng/README.md

 see the various help info for details (-h) if the interface are not told which core to use then they use localhost (starting one if necessary)

+the swagger api can be seen on the core server in /api/spec.html

 >*I don't feel no more,*
 >*I just want liquor and dirty whores*